CBenoit/genoise/README.md

 ## Why `genoise`?

 - Low maintenance: `genoise` is a zero-dependency crate.
-There is no need to release a new version of `genoise` just for transitive dependencies.
+There is no need to release a new version of `genoise` solely for transitive dependencies.
 - Lightweight: `genoise` consists of only a few hundred lines of code and does not rely on procedural macros.
-- Doesn’t attempt to use reserved keywords: There are no `yield_` or `r#yield` in its API.
+- Doesn’t attempt to use reserved keywords: there are no `yield_` or `r#yield` in its API.
+- Concise and simple: there is more example and test code than actual library code.
-- Simple: You can read and grok its source code in just a few minutes.
+  You can read and grok its source code in just a few minutes.
-  The most challenging part is [`GeneratorFlavor`](crate::GeneratorFlavor) which relies on GATs (Generic Associated Types).
+  The most challenging part is [`GeneratorFlavor`](crate::GeneratorFlavor), which relies on GATs (Generic Associated Types).
-- Continuation arguments and completion values.
+- Supports continuation arguments and completion values.
-- Allocation-free generators.
+- Provides allocation-free generators at user’s option.
 - Genericity over the [`GeneratorFlavor`](crate::GeneratorFlavor): Write once, use everywhere.
 - No standard library: `genoise` is a no-std crate, and the `alloc` feature can be disabled.
-- Not a concurrency framework nor an async runtime: `genoise` does not try to replace `tokio` or `smol`, and there is no platform-specific code.
+- Not a concurrency framework or async runtime: `genoise` does not aim to replace `tokio` or `smol`, and it does not contain platform-specific code.

 ## Why not `genoise`?